 Travelers are expected to book coach class airfare.
-Business class or first class travel will be reimbursed only upon advance approval of the President of the University and as designated by the University’s Board of Trustees.
+Business class or first class travel will be reimbursed only upon advance approval of the President of the University.

 Travelers on University business may rent a vehicle with prior approval to reach their destination when driving is more economical than air travel, or when driving is necessary to transport large or bulky material.
 Travelers will not be reimbursed for premium category rental cars.
 An exception can be made if traveling with three or more people who are on University business.